MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization/text.md

 > [!NOTE]
 > The `try/catch` blocks in the `GetCurrentCultureInfo` method
 > mimic the fallback behavior typically used with locale specifiers – if the
-> exact match is not found, look for a close match based just on the langauge (first
+> exact match is not found, look for a close match based just on the language (first
 > block of characters in the locale).
 >
 > In the case of Xamarin.Forms, some locales are valid in iOS but do not correspond